-(25) Change of ownership--An event that results in a change to the federal taxpayer identification number of the license holder of an agency.
+(26) Change of ownership--An event that results in a change to the federal taxpayer identification number of the license holder of an agency.
 The substitution of a personal representative for a deceased license holder is not a change of ownership.

-(26) CHAP--Community Health Accreditation Program, Inc. An independent, nonprofit accrediting body that publicly certifies that an organization has voluntarily met certain standards for home and community-based health care.

 (27) Chief financial officer--An individual who is responsible for supervising and managing all financial activities for a home and community support services agency.